Video featuring Alysia Burton Steele, shot and produced by Red Penn Media, 2015.

 Talking with a Delta Jewel highlighted in my book.

 For more than half of my life, I have been fascinated with storytelling.

 In 2014, I challenged myself with a personal project that later became a book - "Delta Jewels: In Search of My Grandmother's Wisdom."
 It was released nationwide in April 2015.
-I drove 6,000 miles in the Mississippi Delta, and interviewed 54 African American church women elders about life in Mississippi during the Jim Crow era, including Civil Rights icon Mrs. Myrlie Evers-Williams.
-I had had the time of my life learning from them.
+I drove 6,000 miles in the Mississippi Delta and interviewed 54 African American church women elders about life in Mississippi during the Jim Crow era, including Civil Rights icon Mrs. Myrlie Evers-Williams.
+I had the time of my life learning from them.